Unicase

-A unicase or unicameral alphabet is a writing script that has no separate cases for its letters.
-Semitic abjads such as Hebrew and Arabic, Brahmic scripts such as Devanagari, Tamil and Thai, Chinese characters, Hangul and the Iberian and Georgian scripts are unicase writing systems, while scripts like Latin, Greek, Cyrillic and Armenian are bicameral, as they have two cases for each letter, e.g. B and b, Б and б, Β and β, or Բ and բ.
+A unicase, or unicameral, script is a writing script that has no separate cases for its letters.
+Semitic abjads such as Hebrew and Arabic, Brahmic scripts such as Devanagari, Tamil and Thai, CJK scripts (Chinese characters, Hangul and Kana) and the Iberian and Georgian scripts are unicase writing systems, while scripts like Latin, Greek, Cyrillic and Armenian are bicameral, as they have two cases for each letter, e.g. B and b, Б and б, Β and β, or Բ and բ.
 Individual characters can also be called unicameral if they are used as letters with a generally bicameral alphabet but have only one form for both cases; for example, the ʻokina as used in Polynesian languages and the glottal stop as used in Nuu-chah-nulth are unicameral.
+Occasionally, typefaces of cased scripts make use of unicase letter forms to achieve certain aesthetic effects; this was particularly popular in the 1960s.

 Most modern writing systems originated as unicase orthographies.
 The Latin script originally had only majuscule forms directly derived from the Greek alphabet, which were originally viable for being chiseled into stone.
 At the same time, everyday writing was carried out in a cursive variant of the block capitals, which during the Middle Ages evolved into new letterforms for use in running text that were more legible and faster to write with an ink pen, such as Carolingian minuscule.
 Originally, use of the two forms was mutually exclusive, but it became a common compromise to use both in tandem, which ultimately had additional benefits in areas such as legibility.
 The later minuscule became the "lowercase" forms, while the original majuscule became the "uppercase" forms.

-A modern unicase version of the Latin alphabet was proposed in 1982 by Michael Mann and David Dalby, as a variation of the Niamey African Reference Alphabet, but has never seen widespread use.
-Another example of unicase Latin alphabet is the Initial Teaching Alphabet.
-Occasionally, typefaces make use of unicase letterforms to achieve certain aesthetic effects; this was particularly popular in the 1960s.

-While the International Phonetic Alphabet is not used for ordinary writing of any language, its inventory does not make a semantic case distinction, even though some of its letters resemble uppercase and lowercase pairs found in other alphabets.

-Modern orthographies that lack a case distinction while using Latin characters include that used for the Saanich dialect in Canada, which uses majuscule letterforms save for a single suffix, and that used for palawa kani language in Tasmania, which uses only minuscule letterforms.
+Modern Latin unicameral orthographies include the Saanich alphabet in Canada, which uses majuscule letter forms save for a single suffix, and the alphabet of the constructed palawa kani language of Tasmania, which uses only minuscule letterforms.

+Another example of a recent unicase Latin alphabet is the Initial Teaching Alphabet, though capitals may be indicated by enlarging a letter.
+The International Phonetic Alphabet is similarly unicameral, but when it is used for normal orthography capital letters are added.
+Several conlangs have unicameral orthographies, such as the Latin Klingon alphabet, which has both capital and lowercase letters but with contrasting values.